Choir! Choir! Choir!: 2017

 On October 24, 2017, they hosted a public gathering at Nathan Phillips Square in tribute to Gord Downie, who had died a week earlier.
 This gathering, unusually, focused on performances of multiple songs by The Tragically Hip instead of just one, including "Ahead by a Century", "Bobcaygeon", "Courage (for Hugh MacLennan)" and "Poets".
 On November 26, 2017, they performed "O Canada" before the 2017 Grey Cup in Ottawa.

 2018

 In January 2018, Goldman and Adilman teamed up with David Byrne at New York City's Public Theatre for a Choir!
 Choir!
 Choir!
 EPIC Night performing David Bowie's classic anthem "Heroes".

 In April 2018, Rick Astley joined with the choir for a performance of his 1987 hit "Never Gonna Give You Up", which had a burst of renewed publicity in the mid-2010s due to the internet phenomenon of rickrolling.
-One of the attendees at that show, Mattea Roach, later referenced it during her championship streak on the game show Jeopardy!.
+One of the attendees at that show, Mattea Roach, later referenced it during their championship streak on the game show Jeopardy!.
 On October 11, 2018, six days before the one-year anniversary of Downie's death, the Tragically Hip's Johnny Fay and Rob Baker joined Choir!
 Choir!
-Choir! at Yonge-Dundas Square for a live performance of the Tragically Hip's "Grace, Too".
+Choir! at Yonge-Dundas Square (now Sankofa Square) for a live performance of the Tragically Hip's "Grace, Too".